Survivors, leaders critical of Ontario residential school burial search fund rollout

 Hill asked for a meeting with Ford to discuss the matter.

-A spokesman for Indigenous Affairs Ontario confirmed the meeting took place and said the offer of funding was meant to support “early stages” of the work.
+A spokesman for Indigenous Affairs Ontario confirmed that the meeting between ministry officials and the secretariat took place.
+He said the offer of funding was meant to support “early stages” of the work.
 Curtis Lindsay said the ministry is looking into other funding options with other departments.

 “The wishes of the affected families and communities will be central to this process moving forward, and we are committed to seeing this work through to completion,” he said.